The WHO’s Decision: A Win for the People

 The FDA wants to ban kratom because of its opiate-like effects.
 The idea is that kratom works on the same system as opiates and, therefore, must be just as bad.

 But it’s not this simple.

-Kratom is substantially less addictive than synthetic opiates.
-It’s nearly impossible to achieve a lethal overdose on kratom, it takes substantially longer to become dependent, and the potential benefits of the plant far outnumber opioid medications.
+Kratom, as an atypical opioid, is substantially less addictive than synthetic opiates.
+It’s nearly impossible to achieve a lethal overdose on kratom, it takes substantially longer to become addicted, and the potential benefits far outnumber the risks.

-Drug overdoses have reached dramatic highs over the years, with fentanyl becoming highly popular among many people looking for pain and stress relief.
+Drug overdoses reached an all-time high in 2022, with fentanyl becoming highly popular among many people looking for pain and stress relief.
 We need kratom now more than ever as a safer alternative to these dangerous street drugs.
 Banning it is only going to make the problem worse.